Masochism, sadism, sexual fantasy, voyeurism and mutual relationships

 Sadistic sexual fantasy

-Sadistic sexual fantasy involves taking sexual pleasure from the imagined imfliction of humiliation, fear, or other forms of mental harm, to a person.
-This seems more likely to occur when our caregivers are absent, lost or traumatically incomplete.
+Sadistic sexual fantasy involves taking sexual pleasure from the imagined infliction of humiliation, fear, or other forms of mental harm, to a person.
+This is more likely to occur when our caregivers are absent, lost or traumatically incomplete.
 The individual's aggression may be sadistically sexualised if it is not contained in the care giving relationship.
 In this way sadistic sexual fantasies may conceal, and allow the temporary denial, of distress.

 Voyeurism